Are you in the market for a background check provider? You should be.

 Compatibility: Before you decide on a background check provider, ask if it has the ability to integrate with your company’s specific ATS (applicant tracking system) or human resource information system.
 This will enable applicant information to be sent directly from your ATS to the screening technology, eliminating errors and minimizing turnaround time for both employers and applicants.

 Focus on candidate experience: The experience you provide candidates during the recruitment process has a major impact on their decision to accept a job offer.
-Nearly 4 in 5 candidates (78 percent) say the candidate experience they receive is an indicator of how a company values its people, according to the 2017 Candidate Experience Study.
+Nearly 4 in 5 candidates (78 percent) say the candidate experience they receive is an indicator of how a company values its people.
 The background check is part of that candidate experience, and the less complicated you make it, the better.
 A good background check provider will not only provide an easy, hassle-free experience for your recruiters and hiring managers, but for your candidates as well.

 Exceptional customer service: Background screening can get complicated.
 Look for a company with a solid reputation for dedicated, professional customer service, and find out how that support will be executed.
 Find a background check provider that provides expert support to help you carry out background checks successfully and address any challenges that may arise.